Ballymore, County Westmeath: Demographics

-In the 2006 Census, the village had a population of 485, a 6% increase above the 2002 Census.
+In the 2006 census, the village had a population of 485, a 6% increase above the 2002 census.

+The 2022 census recorded a population of 478.
+Or these, 405 were born in Ireland, 40 in the United Kingdom, 14 in other parts of the European Union and the remainder with another country of birth (or not stated).

 Festivals

-Ballymore Country Music Festival, which had run for around ten years in the late 1970s and early 1980s, was revived in 2013 by Ballymore GAA and Fr Dalton's Hurling Club.
+Ballymore Country Music Festival, which had run for around ten years in the late 1970s and early 1980s, was revived in 2013 by Ballymore GAA and Fr.
+Dalton's Hurling Club.
 The 2015 festival took place on 3 August with performances from Nathan Carter, Brendan Shine, and Johnny Brady.

 Sport

 Ballymore is home to Ballymore GAA Club, which was founded in 1884.
 The club enjoy some success at intermediate level, and were Senior Finalists in 1965.
-Fr Dalton's Hurling Club shares facilities with Ballymore GAA.
+Fr.
+Dalton's Hurling Club shares facilities with Ballymore GAA.

 There is a Gaelic 4 Mothers & Others (G4M&O) club in the town.
 Ballymore G4M&O participated in the 2019 Gaelic 4 Mothers & Others National Blitz.

 Ballymore has a bowls club that meets in Ballymore Community Centre on Wednesday nights.
 Within the community centre, there is also a handball court and a squash court.

 Ballymore Pitch and Putt course is located 1.5 km south of Ballymore, on Moate Road.